dagster-io/dagster/docs/docs-beta/docs/guides/managing-concurrency.md

 You can a limit for all ops or assets with a specific tag key or key-value pair.
 Ops or assets above that limit will be queued.
 Use `tag_concurrency_limits` in the job’s config, either in Python or using the Launchpad in the Dagster UI.

-For example, if you want to limit the number of ops or assets that are running with a key of `database`
+For example, you might want to limit the number of ops or assets that are running with a key of `database` across all runs (to limit the load on that database).

 :::warning
 This feature is experimental and is only supported with Postgres/MySQL storage.